Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    (`Files.readAllBytes(familyPath)`, where `familyPath` looks inside the local Maven repository of the machine, where the jar to install in the node should already be present.
-   The request passed to `addJarStoreTransaction()` specifies that the transaction can cost up to 300,000 units of gas, that can be bought at a price returned by the `gasHelper` object.
+   The request passed to `addJarStoreTransaction()` specifies that the transaction can cost up to 300,000 units of gas, that can be bought at the price returned by the `gasHelper` object.
 The request specifies that its class path is `node.getTakamakaCode()`: this is the reference to the `io-takamaka-code` jar already installed in the node.
-   Finally, the request specifies that `family-@takamaka_version.jar` has only a single dependency: `io-takamaka-code`.
-This means that when, later, we will refer to `family-@takamaka_version.jar` in a class path, this class path will indirectly include its dependency `io-takamaka-code` as well (see Figure @fig:state3).
+   Finally, the request specifies that `io-hotmoka-tutorial-examples-family-@hotmoka_version.jar` has only a single dependency: `io-takamaka-code`.
+This means that when, later, we will refer to `io-hotmoka-tutorial-examples-family-@hotmoka_version.jar` in a class path, this class path will indirectly include its dependency
+   `io-takamaka-code` as well (see Figure @fig:state3).

 > As in Ethereum, transactions in Hotmoka are paid